nfdi4plants/arcmanager_backend/README.md

 # arcmanager_backend

-This is the Backend for the arcmanager.
+This is the Backend for the ARCmanager.
 It runs with [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org/).

 Both need to be installed first: